 The right to state-funded, comprehensive unemployment insurance, equaling no less than the laborer's previous salary in the event of termination, corporate liquidation, or unexpected shuttering, for up to 18 months, as well as job training and other skills-based programs.

-The right to a sixty (60) day minimum of paid sick leave; thirty-five (35) day minimum of paid vacation leave; paid parental leave no less than ten (10) months; paid time off to participate in elections; and no less than seven (7) days paid bereavement leave in the event of a miscarriage or death in one's immediate family, whether through natural causes, surrogacy, or adoption.
+The right to: a minimum of 60 days paid sick leave; 35 days paid vacation; 10 months paid parental leave; paid time off for elections; and at least 7 days paid bereavement leave for miscarriage or loss of an immediate family member, whether by natural causes, surrogacy, or adoption.

 The right to a publicly-funded National Postal Banking Service, complete with comprehensive basic checking/savings accounts, card services, direct deposit, no-fee online banking services, and small banking loans where necessary.